-The Allergy and Immunology Department at SSM Cardinal Glennon Children’s Medical Center is the only Pediatric Referral Program for Immune Deficiencies in Missouri.
+The Allergy and Immunology Department at SSM Health Cardinal Glennon Children’s Hospital is the only Pediatric Referral Program for Immune Deficiencies in Missouri.
 Here, we provide comprehensive testing to determine whether or not your child has asthma, increased sensitivity to certain allergens, or a decreased ability to fight off infectious diseases.

 To make an appointment, please call 314-268-4010.

-We also serve Allergy patients at other Cardinal Glennon locations in St. Louis, including St. Anthony's Medical Center in South County and St. Joseph Hospital West at Lake St. Louis.
-Learn about our Close to Home locations.
+We also serve Allergy patients at other SSM Health Cardinal Glennon locations in St. Louis, including St. Anthony's Medical Center in South County and SSM Health St. Joseph Hospital - Lake Saint Louis.

 Adverse reaction to vaccines

 Allergic rhinitis – swelling of the nasal lining resulting in "stuffy" or "runny" nose

 Allergic bronchopulmonary aspergillosis – fungal infection resulting in inflammation of the lungs and airways

 Anaphylaxis – allergic response involving hives, swelling, and lowered blood pressure

 Eosinophilic esophagitis/gastroenteritis – inflammation of the esophagus or other parts of the digestive system